cometbft/cometbft/README.md

 ### Research

+CometBFT is a fork of the Tendermint Core protocol.
+Bellow are links to the original Tendermint consensus algorithm and relevant whitepapers which CosmosBFT will continue to build on.
 - [The latest gossip on BFT consensus](https://arxiv.org/abs/1807.04938)
 - [Master's Thesis on Tendermint](https://atrium.lib.uoguelph.ca/xmlui/handle/10214/9769)
 - [Original Whitepaper: "Tendermint: Consensus Without Mining"](https://tendermint.com/static/docs/tendermint.pdf)